highchair/artinruins-com/_property/ge-base-plant.md

 ### History

+_From the Rhode Island Historical Preservation and Heritage Commission staff to Mr. Michael Marino, Chairman, Providence Historic District Commission, April 2014_

+#### Historical Significance Assessment

+[…] In a commemorative history of the Base Works issued in 1953 it was reported that this Providence plant became the largest producer of bases in the world.
+The operation participated in establishing plants worldwide and sent base making machinery to China, Japan, Europe and South America.
+In 1952, the plant’s shipment increased to more than one billion bases.
+At the company’s peak, it employed 500 people.
+Production here finally ceased in 2000.

+The Base Works had its origins in the **Providence Gas Burner Company**, established in Providence in 1853.
+By the 1880s, the company had begun producing bases for the newly developed light bulbs as well, acquiring others’ patents and developing their own.
+In 1902 Providence Gas Burner was acquired by the **National Electric Lamp Company** of Cleveland, which was affiliated with the Electric Lamp Combination, a national alliance of light bulb producers associated with General Electric.
+In 1911, following an anti-trust suit brought by the US government against General Electric concerning their manufacturing practices, GE bought the company and renamed it the Providence Base Works.
+In 1916, they commenced building a new factory at Harris and Atwells Avenue.
+Completed in 1918, the same plant stands today with very little alteration to the steel and timber-framed, pier-and-spandrel brick buildings.
+Although the plant has been emptied of machinery, the interior retains the layout of production rooms, laboratory and office spaces that it did during its active manufacturing use.

+As demonstrated by the historical record, the Providence Base Works possesses National Register of Historic Places-level significance for its associations with Providence’s industrial history and the origins and growth of the electric light industry.
+The establishment of the GE Base Works to manufacture the newest electric lighting technology in the early 20th century is a reflection of Providence’s national manufacturing leadership.
+Industrial know-how, entrepreneurial capital and the ability to lead innovative technology made Providence the right location for this new national industry. […]

 _From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_